Social Model treatment modality is used. The program is licensed under the Community Care Act and is located in New Westminster, B.C. Canada.

 Clients learn to take responsibility for the consequences of their behaviors and choices by learning to rely on each other for support

-Last Door is Licensed under the Community Care Act by the Fraser Health Authority which is Accredited by Health Canada.
+Last Door is Licensed under the Community Care Act by the Fraser Health Authority and Accredited by Accreditation Canada.

-This form of Licensing supersedes requirements for any other accreditation and is based on Provincial legislation including licensing standards.
+This form of Licensing is based on Provincial legislation including licensing standards.
 Last Door is subject to additional regular, comprehensive reviews by Fraser Health to ensure that all Fraser Health programming standards, policies and practices are in compliance with those of Accreditation Canada standards.
 Comprehensive monitoring of Last Door is undertaken at regular intervals as noted in the FHA agency contract to ascertain that suitable client outcomes are being achieved, financial requirements are being met and program/process delivery is staying to true to established best practices.